emaxsaun/newsticker/README.md

 Configuration Options:
 ==========

 This plugin supports additional configuration options via flashvars.
-You can read about the available options below and see examples below.

 The following flashvars are supported by both Flash and HTML5: